Logan Mwangi: Mother's 'chilling 999 call on day body dumped'

 The two adults were also charged with causing or allowing the death of a child, which they both deny.

+The court was also told that, two weeks after the five-year-old's death, a care worker heard the 14-year-old defendant singing: "I love to punch kids in the head.
+It's orgasmic."

+He later told another care worker: "I did some bad stuff but I am not allowed to talk about it."

-The trial, which is expected to last about eight weeks, continues.
+The case, which is expected to last about eight weeks, continues.